tomaszmi/running_median/README.md

 ```

-Important observations:
+In order to make the above algorithm efficient the following condition must be met:
  * access to the top element must be fast
  * inserting and deleting top element must be fast and efficient

- * elements in the buckets do not need to be sorted
+[Heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) and in particular [Binary Heap](https://en.wikipedia.org/wiki/Binary_heap) has important properties which make that structure a good candidate to use as the buckets.

 ## Implementation

-The buckets are implemented with [Binary Heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) data structure.
 The lower and upper buckets are respectively Max Heap and Min Heap.
-The implementation has been done according to the book "Introduction to Algorithms" by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein.
+The Heap has been implemented according to the book "Introduction to Algorithms" by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein (ISBN-10  9780262033848).

 ## Time Complexity